RRBuilder/RRBot/README.md

 $Pass {length} {1 or 2} - generates a password, messages the user and deletes the message 30 seconds later.
 1 for Unicode, 0 for ASCII.
 $Mostcoins - displays users highest coins and gamemode with highest coins

+Notes:
+When setting up the bot, make sure to set "Message content intent" to true within the Discord developer portal.
+If you fail to do this, the bot will *not* be able to respond to commands.

 Dependancies:
 discord.py